Poorer nations call for urgent debt reforms over climate crisis

 Dozens of nations most threatened by climate change are calling for urgent debt restructuring and other reforms, saying debt servicing payments are crippling their ability to respond to climate change just as the impacts are getting worse.

-The Vulnerable Twenty (V20) group representing 58 members have at least US$435 billion (S$620 billion) of debt servicing payments due in four years, at a time when new investments are severely needed, finance ministers from the group said in a communique on Sunday.
+The Vulnerable Twenty (V20) group representing 58 members have at least US$435 billion (S$620 billion) of debt servicing payments due in four years, finance ministers from the group said in a communique on Sunday.

 "The effects of climate change are far reaching in terms of capital cost, inflation, debt ratings and other economic and financial terms," the communique said.